 That also perfectly sums up every Tri-Ace game I've played - a handful of interesting ideas haphazardly bashed together and topped with hacky writing and general irritation to create a dysfunctional mishmash that's absolutely no fun to play, let alone sit through to the end.
 Star Ocean 2 could have been something marvelous and unlike anything before seen on a console - a super deep Fallout or Ultima-style RPG made by a Japanese team, deemphasizing constant combat in favor of a more realistic, thoughtful and immersive experience in a deeply detailed game world - but what we got was just terribly executed, with boring, clunky combat, "skills" that mostly boil down to tedious grinding and random chance* and dialog, acting and characterizations on level with a Saturday morning cartoon your parents don't remember hating as kids.
 Between this, the even more inane Star Ocean 3, Valkyrie Profile, Radiata "Shitey Suikoden" Stories, and the constant irritating tweeness and stupid dialog I've seen in their later works, I cannot be convinced that they've made anything of worth since either.
 In the end, Star Ocean 2 suffers the same fate as countless other ambitious but vastly underdeveloped games - being discarded the instant something better comes along.
-And with the likes of Dragon Quest XI, Grandia, Ni no Kuni, Dark Cloud 2, Elder Scrolls, Yakuza, Baldur's Gate 2, Fallout, Final Fantasy VII Remake, NieR, Torchlight, Ys, Divinity Original Sin II, Breath of the Wild and Path of Exile providing far superior action, character building and crafting elements, you can be sure I and pretty much all other RPG players already have.
+And with the likes of Dragon Quest VIII and XI, Grandia, Ni no Kuni, Dark Cloud 2, Elder Scrolls, Yakuza, Baldur's Gate 2, Fallout, Final Fantasy VII Remake, NieR, Torchlight, Ys, Divinity Original Sin II, Breath of the Wild and Path of Exile providing far superior action, character building and crafting elements, you can be sure I and pretty much all other RPG players already have.

 * Oh, and it freezes randomly after you complete battles, too, so whether you'll actually get to keep the results of any random rolls is by no means guaranteed.
 Have fun!